Business mentoring

 Why get an online business mentor?

 You want to work with the person who is the best fit for your business.
 The one who is up to date in their approach, who you click with, and the one who you feel cares about your business.
-That may not be the person you happen to meet at a local business networking event, or who comes up in Google as being a few streets away.
+That may not be the person you happen to meet at a local business networking event or who comes up in Google as being a few streets away in a search for “business mentor near me”.

-You need the best business mentor for you and your company.
+You need the best person for you and your small business.
 That might mean hopping on a Zoom call every couple of weeks.

 Plus, working with an online business mentor does make the process more efficient for everyone.
-Before I took my mentoring online, clients had to travel to see me, find a place to park, and wait for me to make them a coffee.
+Before I took my mentoring online, clients had to travel to see me in my office in Brighton, find a place to park, and wait for me to make them a coffee.
 Now, we’re in the same (Zoom) room instantaneously.

-How much does a UK business mentor cost?
+How much does a business mentor in the UK cost?

 I charge on a sliding scale between £1500 and £3500 per month for business mentoring, depending on the kind of business you’re running, what stage you’re at and how much more money I think you’re likely to make as a result of working with me.